bbglab/oncodrive3d/README.md

 This step build the datasets necessary for Oncodrive3D to run the 3D clustering analysis.
 It is required once after installation or whenever you need to generate datasets for a different organism or apply a specific threshold to define amino acid contacts.

 > [!WARNING]
-> This step is highly time- and resource-intensive, requiring a significant amount of free disk space.
-It will download a large amount of data, including AlphaFold-predicted structures and reference genomes (if not already cached).
+> This step is highly time- and resource-intensive, requiring a significant amount of free disk space and computational power.
+It will download and process a large amount of data.
 Ensure sufficient resources are available before proceeding, as insufficient capacity may result in extended runtimes or processing failures.

 > [!NOTE]
 > The first time that you run Oncodrive3D building dataset step with a given reference genome, it will download it from our servers.
 By default the downloaded datasets go to`~/.bgdata`.
 If you want to move these datasets to another folder you have to define the system environment variable `BGDATA_LOCAL` with an export command.